What can Positive Peace tell us about protest movements and civil resistance campaigns around the world? We dissect the topic with data and research.

 According to IEP, stronger Positive Peace translates into more opportunities for nonviolent conflict resolution.

 In countries with weaker Positive Peace, campaigns tend to use violence more often and their goals are typically major structural or regime change.
 While these aggressive campaigns can achieve some gains, they tend to fall short of major concessions without regime change.

 Countries with stronger Positive Peace are more resilient in times of civil unrest.
-Civil resistance movements tend to be smaller, linger for shorter periods, have moderate aims, are more likely to achieve their goals, and be far less violent.
+Civil resistance and protest movements tend to be smaller, linger for shorter periods, have moderate aims, are more likely to achieve their goals, and be far less violent.

 The differences between countries can be striking: 91 per cent of all violent civil resistance campaigns have been waged in countries with weaker Positive Peace.